Updates

 ✍ Mains Practice Question

 Critically analyse the Supreme Court’s apprehensions regarding mandatory paid menstrual leave in India.
-Discuss how such policies could impact gender equality in the workplace and suggest alternative measures to address menstrual health without reinforcing stereotypes.
-(250 words)
+Discuss the constitutional, economic, and social implications of such a policy and suggest balanced measures to promote gender equality in the workplace.

 250 Words15 Marks